 Training, qualifications & experience

-Following a six year Open University honours degree in psychology, I gained a diploma in counselling and psychotherapy and achieved membership of both the British Psychological Society and the British Association for Counselling & Psychotherapy.
+Following a six-year Open University honours degree in psychology, I gained a diploma in counselling and psychotherapy and have achieved membership of the British Association for Counselling & Psychotherapy.

 Areas of counselling I deal with

 Pastoral care (non-religious chaplaincy)